 Does your bass drum sound too boomy and ringy?
 Are you looking to lasso those overtones and rein them in for something precise and punchy?

 You can muffle your bass drum using stuff you already have at home.
-Here’s how I do it.
+Here’s how I do it with towels!

 Every drummer is different.
 Some want a really open bass drum sound, which is great for slower music in a live setting.
 Some people like a tight and constricted sound, possibly because they’re using triggers or they’re looking to get a specific beater action on the batter head.